dr-ro-pot/MDM-malnutrition/README.md

 Chaurjahari Hospital, Rukum West
 Karnali Province, Nepal

-This program by me and Paediatric Consultant Dr. Dhiraj Mahara for use in Paediatric OPD.
+This program was made by me and Paediatric Consultant Dr. Dhiraj Mahara for use in Paediatric OPD.
 Primary purpose of the program was:

 a.
 Identify and manage cases of malnutrition